loharvikas/fyle-interview-intern-backend/README.md

 This command will build new images (this will be required when you make changes in the Dockerfile or requirements.txt file)

+## Configuration

+- The Docker configuration is defined in the Dockerfile and docker-compose.yml files.
 ---

 ## Migrations